Vincent Instruments - Speedo

 right - and clean with a circular movements abought florin size circles

-till the towel removes no more filth and all the numbers are nice and white
+till the towel removes no more filth and all the numbers are nice and

 - STOP immediately if you